 What's the difference between a pandemic and an epidemic?

 How can I talk to my kids about coronavirus?

-Why do schools need to close if coronavirus isn't dangerous for kids?
+Why do schools need to close in response to COVID-19?

 How is Save the Children responding to the Coronavirus pandemic?